-Adjourn on time, not later than announced.
+Adjourn on time.
 If needed, call a second meeting.

 Note: Appoint a parliamentarian at the beginning of the year.
 It is essential that this person becomes familiar with the chapter's parliamentarian procedure.
 Your bylaws will identify which procedure the chapter follows.